brillout/parcel-ssr/readme.md

 The `render` function uses two functions, `renderToHtml` and `renderToDom`, that *you* define.
 This gives you
-full control over how your pages are rendered and allows you to use `@parcel-srr` with any view and tool you want.
+full control over how your pages are rendered and allows you to use `@parcel-srr` with any view tool you want.

 ~~~js
 // render/renderToDom.js